TheRegisb/compact-simple-screen-sampler/README.md

 # Compact Simple Screen Sampler
-cs3 is a simple graphic utility that sample the color of a pixel or a region of the screen, display its value in numerous formats, reformat the output and copy it to the clipboard.
+cs3 is a simple and cross-platform graphic utility that can sample the color of a pixel or a region of the screen, display its value in numerous formats, reformat the output and copy it to the clipboard.

 # Usage
-* Press the "Sample Screen" button to start the sampling session. cs3 will take exclusive control of the mouse and keybord for the duration of the session.
+* Press the “Sample Screen” button to start the sampling session. cs3 will take exclusive control of the mouse and keybord for the duration of the session.
 * Using the single-pixel selection mode, left-click on any point of a screen to sample the color of the pixel.
 Using the region-average selection mode, left-click and drag the mouse to draw a rectangular selection.
-* You can cancel a sampling session using the Esc key, the right-mouse button or middle-mouse button.
+* You can cancel a sampling session at any time using the Esc key, the right-mouse button or middle-mouse button.
-* Use "Previous" and "Next" arrow buttons to display previously-taken color samples.
+* Use the “Previous” and “Next” arrow buttons to display previously-taken color samples.
 These samples are not saved when you quit the application.
 * Use the checkboxes and editable text boxes to adjust the format of the color.
 * Click on the copy buttons to replace the content of your clipboard with the value of the field.

 # Limitation
+* Region-average selection cannot span over multiple screens
-Values may not be accurate outside of an 8-bits sRGB color space.
+* Color values may not be accurate outside of an 8-bits sRGB color space.

 # Installation
 ## From source
-cs3 is made using Qt 6.5 and PySide6 and require at least Python 3.5.
+cs3 is made using Qt 6.5 through PySide6 and requires at least Python 3.5.
 Using a virtual environment is the preferred way of installing this program, but isn't mandatory.
 Clone this repository and then type these command at the root of the projects.

 ```python
 python3 -m venv cs3_venv